-We all cannot be experts on every topic, so humans have developed belief models, or mental heuristics, that help us understand and describe the world in simpler terms.
+We all cannot be experts on every topic, so humans have developed belief models or mental heuristics that help us understand and describe the world in simpler terms.
 Some belief models are pre-packaged by others, such as capitalism, socialism, libertarianism…etc. This includes religious beliefs as well.

 Oversimplification and Extremism

 There is a saying about models, “all models are wrong, but some are useful.”
 Models boil the complex nature of the world down to such raw simplicity that they no longer accurately capture the nuances and caveats of the real world.
 There is no such thing as a capitalist country, for example, or a socialist one, for that matter.
-Both are theoretical constructs, models, that are useful but oversimplified representations of reality.
+Both are theoretical constructs, models that are useful but oversimplified representations of reality.

 When someone is unwilling to do the necessary knowledge accumulation required to move past a simplistic understanding of their chosen belief model, they may become dogmatic and absolutist in those beliefs.
-The reason is related to the Dunning-Kruger effect, where people with limited competence on subjects tend to have overconfidence in their knowledge, because they don’t yet know enough to understand the scope of their own fallibility.
+The reason is related to the Dunning-Kruger effect, where people with limited competence on subjects tend to have overconfidence in their knowledge because they don’t yet know enough to understand the scope of their own fallibility.

 Like Yin and Yang, the Moderate Left and Moderate Right are necessary compliments of one another, not opposites.
-Even though Yin and Yang are black and white, they each contain an element of the other, signifying the understanding that neither side can be fully absolute.
+Even though Yin and Yang are black and white, they each contain an element of the other, signifying that neither side can be fully absolute.

 What separates moderates from extremists is the recognition of fallibility.
 Moderates may lean in one political direction or another, but what’s key is that they recognize and understand the limits of their own knowledge.
-They also see the benefit in engaging with those who disagree with them as an opportunity to learn and improve the breadth of their own understanding.
+They also see the benefit of engaging with those who disagree with them as an opportunity to learn and improve the breadth of their own understanding.
 This is crucial to a functioning democracy, but also increasingly absent from modern political discourse.